Excessive Sweating: Should you consult a doctor?

 There are a variety of treatment options for patients with localized hyperhidrosis.
 Typically, your physician will initially treat hyperhidrosis with ointments or salves that "dry up" sweat glands.
 Antiperspirants, both prescription (such as Drysol) and non-prescription also decrease sweating in not only the armpits, but also can be used to treat mild cases of hyperhidrosis of the hands and feet.

-Medical treatment: One medical treatment option for hyperhidrosis is iontophoresis, which requires the hands or feet to be placed into a shallow pan of water that an electrical current is passed through.
+One medical treatment option for hyperhidrosis is iontophoresis, which requires the hands or feet to be placed into a shallow pan of water that an electrical current is passed through.
 A medical device sends a low-voltage current through the water, "stunning" the sweat glands and decreasing the secretion of sweat for period of six hours to one week.
 Iontophoresis is most effective if it is completed every other day for about six to ten treatments.
 After completing a series of treatments, up to 80 percent of patients may stop sweating.
 However, this treatment can be painful.

-Surgery: When medical treatments have failed to offer adequate control of hyperhidrosis, your doctor may recommend surgery.
+, your doctor may recommend surgery.
 Surgery may be recommended for severe cases of palmar or axillary hyperhidrosis that have not responded to medical therapy.
 Your doctor will determine if surgery is the appropriate treatment for you.